Do These Tasks Now to Avoid Trouble Later

 Chances are your home’s mechanical systems are showing signs of neglect after a long winter of pumping out heat and hot water.
 March is the ideal time to bring AC and plumbing systems up to snuff and to ensure they’re ready for a busy summer.
 Put these tasks on your to-do list—and be prepared to hire a seasoned professional when DIY projects aren’t your strength.

-Have boilers and water heaters inspected.
+- Have boilers and water heaters inspected.
 You may be used to flushing your conventional water heater tank, but it’s a good idea to hire a professional to inspect the device’s temperature valve, water tank and electrical connections.
-Tankless water heaters can develop scale buildup or have dirty water filters by the end of winter, impeding performance and reducing efficiency.
+Our friends at Tureks Plumbing Services, a plumbing company that offers water heater replacement in Appleton, WI, says tankless water heaters can develop scale buildup or have dirty water filters by the end of winter, impeding performance and reducing efficiency.
 Your plumbing technician will check for these types of issues and others during your Home Care Club maintenance checkup.

 McQuillan Bros—Boiler Replacement Specialists